Voiced pharyngeal fricative: Occurrence

 Pharyngeal consonants are not widespread.
 Sometimes, a pharyngeal approximant develops from a uvular approximant.
 Many languages that have been described as having pharyngeal fricatives or approximants turn out on closer inspection to have epiglottal consonants instead.
-For example, the candidate //ʕ// sound in Arabic and standard Hebrew (not modern Hebrew – Israelis generally pronounce this as a glottal stop) has been variously described as a voiced epiglottal fricative /[ʢ]/, an epiglottal approximant /[ʕ̞]/, or a pharyngealized glottal stop /[ʔˤ]/.
+For example, the phoneme transcribed as for Arabic and standard Hebrew (though for most modern Hebrew speakers this has merged with a glottal stop) has been variously described as a voiced epiglottal fricative /[ʢ]/, an epiglottal approximant /[ʕ̞]/ (or /[ʢ̞]/), or a retracted tongue root glottal stop /[ʔ̙]/.